foxitsoftware/cordova-plugin-foxitpdf/demo/README.md

 ```
 ### Step2: Unzip `foxitpdfsdk_(version_no)_android.zip` and copy libs folder into the component android folder.

-You can download foxitpdfsdk_(version_no)_android.zip from https://developers.foxitsoftware.com/pdf-sdk/android/ (Please use Foxit PDF SDK for Android 6.4)
+You can download foxitpdfsdk_(version_no)_android.zip from https://developers.foxitsoftware.com/pdf-sdk/android/ (The latest version is 7.0.0)

 ### Step3: Put the pdf file on your phone.